Are carrots good for dogs? How to tell if your dog is cut out for carrots

 However, even dogs fed raw or cooked diets are often deficient, mainly because of intensive agriculture that depletes the soil of minerals and vitamins.

-It took me years to formulate a whole food based vitamin formula for dogs with easy-to-digest natural minerals and probiotic cultures that corrects these deficiencies.
+It took me years to formulate a whole food based vitamin formula for dogs and easy-to-digest natural minerals and probiotic cultures that corrects these deficiencies.

 If your dog loves carrots and digests them well, it is likely okay to feed carrots as an occasional treat.
 Otherwise, you are better off skipping them altogether and learning which vegetables are suitable for dogs.